-2. Responsibility for the Policy
+Responsibility for the Policy

-The Trustees have overall responsibility for ensuring that this policy complies with the Company's legal and ethical obligations.
+The Governors have overall responsibility for ensuring that this policy complies with the Company's legal and ethical obligations.

-Relevant department directors or heads of department have responsibility for implementing this policy, monitoring its use and effectiveness and auditing internal control systems and policies and procedures to ensure they are effective in preventing or remediating the risk of modern slavery.
-The Head of Risk and Compliance is responsible for liaising with external audit who will provide an additional layer of review in relation to the Foundation's performance on preventing modern slavery.
+Relevant department directors or heads of department have responsibility for implementing this policy, monitoring its use and effectiveness, as well as auditing internal control systems and policies and procedures to ensure they are effective in preventing or mitigating the risk of modern slavery and providing effective remedy where issues may be found.
+The Head of Risk and Compliance is responsible for liaising with external auditors, who will provide an additional layer of review in relation to the Foundation's performance on preventing modern slavery.

-A member of the management team will be responsible for investigating any allegations of modern slavery in the Foundation schools or supply chains.
+The Head of Risk & Compliance will be responsible for investigating any allegations of modern slavery in the Foundation schools or supply chains.